Colourful Copenhagen

 But where are the colourful houses in Copenhagen?
 Well, it’s not only one place!

-Here are our favourite 12 picturesque areas and streets with brightly painted buildings in Copenhagen.
+There are actually many colourful streets dotted all across the city, and here are our favourite 12 picturesque areas and streets with brightly painted buildings in Copenhagen.

 Table of contents